OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 1. The user opens a document that already contains an add-in or inserts an add-in in the document.

-2. The Office host application reads the add-in's XML manifest from AppSource, an app catalog on SharePoint, or the shared folder catalog it originates from.
+2. The Office client application reads the add-in's XML manifest from AppSource, an app catalog on SharePoint, or the shared folder catalog it originates from.

-3. The Office host application opens the add-in's HTML page in a browser control.
+3. The Office client application opens the add-in's HTML page in a browser control.

     The next two steps, steps 4 and 5, occur asynchronously and in parallel.
 For this reason, your add-in's code must make sure that both the DOM and the add-in runtime environment have finished loading before proceeding.

 4. The browser control loads the DOM and HTML body, and calls the event handler for the `window.onload` event.

-5. The Office host application loads the runtime environment, which downloads and caches the JavaScript API for JavaScript library files from the content distribution network (CDN) server, and then calls the add-in's event handler for the [initialize](/javascript/api/office#office-initialize-reason-) event of the [Office](/javascript/api/office) object, if a handler has been assigned to it.
+5. The Office client application loads the runtime environment, which downloads and caches the JavaScript API for JavaScript library files from the content distribution network (CDN) server, and then calls the add-in's event handler for the [initialize](/javascript/api/office#office-initialize-reason-) event of the [Office](/javascript/api/office) object, if a handler has been assigned to it.
 At this time it also checks to see if any callbacks (or chained `then()` functions) have been passed (or chained) to the `Office.onReady` handler.
 For more information about the distinction between `Office.initialize` and `Office.onReady`, see [Initialize your add-in](initialize-add-in.md).

 6. When the DOM and HTML body finish loading and the add-in finishes initializing, the main function of the add-in can proceed.